We’re Never Far from a Book

 Shelby Hinte

 Shelby Hinte has led and supported writing workshops at San Francisco State University and in the community, including teaching creative writing to incarcerated adults and youth on juvenile probation.
 She is the Associate Editor of Write or Die Magazine where she edits essays and interviews.
 She has served as a reader and intern at various independent presses including ZYZZYVA, Split/Lip Press, and No Contact.
 Her work has been featured in BOMB, ZYZZYVA, SmokeLong Quarterly, Hobart, The Rumpus, and elsewhere.
+Her first novel, HOWLING WOMEN, is forthcoming from LEFTOVER Books (2025).

 View Website